 - Chaperones on specific productions in which children perform

-- In cases where there is an allegation or suspicion of child abuse, the Designated Person will take steps immediately to ensure that no child or adult is placed in a position which could further compromise the safety of the child or adult concerned.
+5. In cases where there is an allegation or suspicion of child abuse, the Designated Person(s) will take steps immediately to ensure that no child or adult is placed in a position which could further compromise the safety of the child or adult concerned.

-- Bromley Little Theatre is committed to reviewing our policy and good practice at regular intervals.
+9. Bromley Little Theatre is committed to reviewing our policy and good practice at regular intervals.

-All volunteers working at Bromley Little Theatre are required to report instances of actual or suspected child abuse to the Designated Person with responsibility for child protection.
+All volunteers working at Bromley Little Theatre are required to report instances of actual or suspected child abuse to the Designated Person(s) with responsibility for safeguarding.

-The Designated Person is: Pauline Armour
+The Designated Safeguarding Person is: Pauline Armour

-The Deputy Designated Person is: Jane Buckland
+The Deputy Designated Safeguarding Person is: Jessica-Ann Jenner

 All parents/ carers of children involved in theatre activities will be informed of our safeguarding responsibilities and the existence of this policy.
 In situations where children or young people sustain injury or are otherwise affected by an accident or incident whilst they are the responsibility of the theatre, parents will be notified of this as soon as possible.